Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 Moisturizers increase the water content in the skin, making it soft and supple.
 They are available in various formulations, and they may also help heal wounds and soothe skin inflammation based on the ingredients.

 Facial moisturizers play a unique role in daily skin care.
-Besides keeping the skin hydrated, they protect it against the harsh environment, pollution, dust, humidity, extreme temperatures, and UV rays.
+Besides keeping the skin hydrated, they protect it against the harsh environment, pollution, dust, humidity, extreme temperatures, and UV rays and UV rays (However, we shouldn’t rely on moisturizers as our main photoprotection).

 Both facial serums and moisturizers nourish your skin and help make it healthy and glowing.
 But they benefit your skin differently.
 Check out our next section to understand the key differences between serums and moisturizers.